 - Diabetes - The leading cause of limb loss in America, diabetes is a serious disease that can cause multiple problems with the foot.

-The Podiatry Clinic at UConn Health is designed to deliver optimized treatment for both common and rare foot disorders.
+We deliver optimized treatment for both common and rare foot disorders.
 We provide specialized care and are actively involved in research related to diabetic skin disease, fungal infections, and eczematous dermatitis.
-This modern perspective leads to cutting-edge medical therapies.
+This modern approach leads to cutting-edge medical therapies.

 Call to Make an Appointment